rc2dev/slock/README.md

 Build of slock by [Rafael Cavalcanti](https://rafaelc.org/dev).

-st is a simple screen locker utility for X.
+slock is a simple screen locker utility for X.

 ## Third party patches